-is what identifies computers on a local network (behind the same router) and, if necessary, it can be changed in the router's settings (refer to the manual provided with the router or check on the manufacturer's website) or via the Windows Control Panel.
+is what identifies computers on a local network (behind the same router) and, if necessary, it can be changed in the router's settings (refer to the manual provided with the router or check on the manufacturer's website) or via the Windows Control Panel

-How To Refresh Your IP Address
+How To Change Your IP Address

 IP address conflicts occur when two computers present on the same DHCP network share the same IP, but fortunately, there is a simple way to refresh your current IP address(es)

 and select the Run

 ] to launch the Command Prompt

 ] to view your current IP address.
 Next, run the

 command, followed by

-.
-Windows will then assign a new "random IP" to each of the devices connected to the router (within the allowed IP address range).
+Windows will, then, assign a new random IP to each of the devices connected to the router (within the allowed IP address range).

 How To Change Your Local IP Address